 instructions ask for a hole 10 ½” from the end of the tube.
 Slide the “Creased Cigar

 Band” down the tube to the 10 ½”.Position one crease at your mark and then

 rotate the tube over to the second crease and mark that location.

 The two holes will be opposing.

-inside the tube.
-Finish the task by using a section of coat hanger wire
+or sandpaper on a stick.
+Finish the task by using a section of coat

-with a small bend at the far end.
-Place the wire in a drill and
+hanger wire with a small bend at the far end.
+Place the wire in a drill

-insert the bent end thru the hole.
-As you rotate the wire, lightly pull
+and insert the bent end thru the hole.
+As you rotate the wire, lightly

 Select the method or style for the